google/applied-machine-learning-intensive/v2/06_other_models/00_random_forests/slides.md

 <!--
-You might be asking how training multiple trees with the same dataset would be much better than simply training on tree.
+You might be asking how training multiple trees with the same dataset would be much better than simply training on a single tree.
 Typically, you don't actually train every tree in a random forest with the same full dataset.
 Instead, each tree is trained with a sample of the data from the dataset.
 This sampling is called bootstrapping.

-For each tree in the forest a random set of data is chosen for training.
+For each tree in the forest, a random set of data is chosen for training.
 The samples can overlap.
 This is considered sampling "with replacement".

 You can also choose to train every tree with the entire dataset.
 In this case you get variation in